Where We Have Been - Hong Kong and Macau

 Hong Kong

-Looking for somewhere to spend a Christmas and New Year we chose Hong Kong as David had wanted to show it to Carolyn for quite some time.
-Along with revisiting some of David’s memories we explored Lantau Island and caught up with the world’s largest Buddha and visited Tai O, a fishing village built on stilts over the water.
-We explored Aberdeen Harbour, including the floating village, via water taxi (when we say water taxi we mean an elderly lady in a sort of canoe), visited Victoria Peak via the Tram where we had a meal at Bubba Gump’s of all places and Carolyn drank Martinis (we were terribly jet lagged), rode the MTR and Star Ferry, wandered the brightly neon lit streets on Hong Kong Island and Kowloon where David went shopping for a camera lens.
-When the shop assistant pulled out an iPhone 1 in order to call the warehouse to check stock levels Carolyn just knew David “would have to have one”.
-Camera lens forgotten David purchased a jailbroken iPhone on Christmas day which made him very popular in NZ where they didn’t arrive until months later.
+We caught the tram up to Victoria Peak, had a meal at Bubba Gump’s of all places, and Carolyn drank martinis (we were terribly jet-lagged).
+We rode the MTR and the Star Ferry, wandered the neon-lit streets of Hong Kong Island and Kowloon, and David went shopping for a camera lens.
+Then the shop assistant pulled out an original iPhone to call the warehouse and check stock levels—and Carolyn instantly knew David “would have to have one.”
+Camera lens forgotten, David bought a jailbroken iPhone on Christmas Day, which made him extremely popular back in New Zealand (where they didn’t arrive officially until months later).

-Closing Thought: Hong Kong remains a positive option for a stop over.
+Closing thought: Hong Kong remains a great option for a stopover—and we’ll happily do it again.

 Junk on Victoria Habour